 Avremo sempre alla nostra disposizione, Diego e gli insegnanti di Venice Italian School per aiutarci con nuove parole e modi di dire.
 Secondo me si può imparare meglio quando si ride e quando si mangia.
 Ma durante il nostro soggiorno a Venezia in aprile avremo tante altre possibilità di ridere insieme, mentre assaggiamo vino e frequentiamo lezioni di cucina.
 Altre attività divertente che aiuterà il nostro apprendimento della lingua: imparare a soffiare vetro, avere lezioni di “voga alla veneta” e fare un “treasure hunt” sul mercato di Venezia.
 Andiamo anche in bicicletta lungo il lido.
 Immaginate il vostro livello d’Italiano dopo aver fatto tutto questo?!

 We will always have at hand, Diego and the teachers from Venice Italian School to help us with new words and expressions.
-In my opinion one learns better when one is laughing and when one is eating.
-But during our stay in Venice in April we will also have many other occasions to laugh together such as when we are wine tasting and taking cooking classes.
-Other fun activities that will help us remember pesky new vocabulary and grammar will be learning how to blow venetian glass, gondola lessons and taking part in treasure hunts in the Venice market.
-We will also bike along Venice’s lido.
-Just immagine what your level of Italian will be after all of that!
+In my opinion, one learns better when one is laughing and when one is eating.
+But during our stay in Venice in April, we will also have many other occasions to laugh together such as when we are wine tasting and taking cooking classes.
+Other fun activities that will help us remember pesky new vocabulary and grammar will be learning how to blow Venetian glass, gondola lessons, and taking part in treasure hunts in the Venice market.
+We will also bike along with Venice’s lido.
+Just imagine what your level of Italian will be after all of that!

 Allora vi lascio al mio co-host Diego per raccontare in inglese l’escursione di formaggio nel Campo della Cordaria:

 Even their name – PerBacco, Gorgonzola, Morlacco, Taleggio – is intriguing and mouth-watering.